confluentinc/ksql/design-proposals/klip-8-interactive-queries.md

 * De-emphasizes the stream abstraction as we continue to consider making KSQL more table centric.
 * Not redundant in the context of CSAS (`CREATE STREAM s0 AS SELECT ..
 FROM s1 EMIT STREAM`).
-* Intuitive and descriptive in the context tables.
+* Intuitive and descriptive in the context of tables.
 A streaming query against a table effectively produces rows representing changes to the underlying table.
 Identifying this changelog as simply a stream isn't necessarily clear.
 * Similarly to the above, `EMIT CHANGES` is intuitive in the context of streaming aggregations, which produce incremental *changes* over time.
-* `EMIT STREAM` generally feels better suited for transient queries, for which there is no other `STREAM` context in the query (i.e. CSAS).
+* `EMIT STREAM` generally feels better suited for ad-hoc queries, for which there is no other `STREAM` context in the query (i.e. CSAS).

 The following are canonical example queries within each of the aforementioned fundamental query contexts: